elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-90degree-and-270degree-rotations-differ-in-terms-of-coordinate-changes.md

 url: /learn/mathematics/questions/how-do-90degree-and-270degree-rotations-differ-in-terms-of-coordinate-changes
 score: -1.0
 related_article1:
-    id: 162103
+    id: 162098
-    title: What observable patterns occur in quadrant shifts during rotations?
+    title: >-
+        What is the rule for a 180-degree rotation on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-observable-patterns-occur-in-quadrant-shifts-during-rotations
+    url: /learn/mathematics/questions/what-is-the-rule-for-a-180degree-rotation-on-the-coordinate-plane
 related_article2:
-    id: 162101
+    id: 162094
-    title: How does the origin function as a central point in rotations?
+    title: >-
+        What are the components of the coordinate plane, and how do they relate to each other?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-origin-function-as-a-central-point-in-rotations
+    url: /learn/mathematics/questions/what-are-the-components-of-the-coordinate-plane-and-how-do-they-relate-to-each-other
 related_article3:
-    id: 162100
+    id: 162105
+    title: >-
-    title: What remains unchanged in a geometric figure after a rotation?
+        How do the initial and final quadrant positions of a figure change after a rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-remains-unchanged-in-a-geometric-figure-after-a-rotation
+    url: /learn/mathematics/questions/how-do-the-initial-and-final-quadrant-positions-of-a-figure-change-after-a-rotation
 related_article4:
-    id: 162098
+    id: 162096
-    title: What is the rule for a 180-degree rotation on the coordinate plane?
+    title: >-
+        What is the difference between clockwise and counterclockwise rotations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-rule-for-a-180degree-rotation-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-is-the-difference-between-clockwise-and-counterclockwise-rotations
 related_article5:
-    id: 162100
+    id: 162105
+    title: >-
-    title: What remains unchanged in a geometric figure after a rotation?
+        How do the initial and final quadrant positions of a figure change after a rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-remains-unchanged-in-a-geometric-figure-after-a-rotation
+    url: /learn/mathematics/questions/how-do-the-initial-and-final-quadrant-positions-of-a-figure-change-after-a-rotation
 ---

 &nbsp;